QuantEcon/book-networks-public/_sources/ch_intro.md

 This figure looks at six different centrality measures.

 We begin by defining a function for calculating eigenvector centrality.

-By default hub-based centrality is calculated but authority-based centrality can be calculated by setting `authority=True`.
+Hub-based centrality is calculated by default, although authority-based centrality can be calculated by setting `authority=True`.

 ```{code-cell}
 def eigenvector_centrality(A, k=40, authority=False):